June 13, 2025, 9:35 am | Read time: 7 minutes

 It’s been possible for a while to share the Wi-Fi password with another iPhone user on the same network through a hidden feature. iOS 16 now finally makes it easier to share the Wi-Fi password with Android smartphones.
 It can also help if you’ve forgotten the password.

-In the Wi-Fi settings, you can now select the network you’re using and click on “Password.”
-Confirm with your unlock method, and the Wi-Fi password will be displayed.
-From there, you can copy it as text and save it or send it as a message.
+In the Wi-Fi settings, you can now select the network you’re using and then click on “Password.”
+Confirm with the unlock method, and the Wi-Fi password will be displayed.
+From there, it can be directly copied as text and saved or sent as a message.

 Read more: Hands-on with iOS 26!
 See how different the new iPhone operating system looks